 - Work with you to identify achievable goals and develop an effective coordination strategy.

-- Facilitate meetings between you and involved agencies.
+- Facilitate government-to-government meetings between you and the involved agencies.

 - Provide management and other guidance for your coordination process.